openhab/openhabian/docs/openhabian-amanda.md

 **Another word of WARNING:**
 To move your system off the internal SD card does NOT solve SD corruption problems or increase reliability in any other way.
 SD cards and USB sticks use the same technology.
 And SSDs and HDDs still can get corrupted as well, and they can crash, too.
-You may or may not have or want to use Internet / cloud services for various reasons (privacy, bandwidth, cost), so we provide you with one solution that is designed to run on local hardware only.
+You may or may not want to use Internet / cloud services for various reasons (privacy, bandwidth, cost), so we provide you with one solution that is designed to run on local hardware only.
 We provide a config to use a directory as the backup destination.
 This can be a directory mounted from your NAS (if you have one), a USB-attached storage stick, hard drive, or other device.
 We also provide a config to store your most important data on Amazon Web Services if you are not afraid of that.